Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring-boot-starters-for-azure.md

    </properties>
    ```

-* Replaces the default `spring-boot-starter` dependency with the following:
+* The default `spring-boot-starter` dependency is replaced with the following:

    ```xml
    <dependency>